NightfallGT/BTC-Clipper/README.md

 - Add self destruct message

 ## How to use
-- Change BTC_ADDRESS to wallet address.
+1. Change BTC_ADDRESS to wallet address.
-- Change self destruct message
+2. Change self destruct message
-- Run -> ```python btcClip.py```
+3. Run -> ```python btcClip.py```

 ## How it works

 When the .py file is run it automatically self destructs and replicates itself to the user's %APPDATA% folder (C:\Users\username\AppData\Roaming).

-- Replicated the .py file
+1. Replicates the .py file

 ![Picture 1 ](https://i.ibb.co/6P1WGDM/Screenshot-80.png)

 It then adds itself
 to the user's Startup registry (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run) so that it can run again when the PC is turned on.

-- In the startup registry
+2. Adds to the startup registry

 ![Picture 2 ](https://i.ibb.co/Pzxrf9X/Screenshot-81.png)

 ### How to delete

-- Navigate to C:\Users\user\AppData\Roaming or you can type %appdata% on the top of the folder.
+1. Navigate to C:\Users\user\AppData\Roaming or you can type %appdata% on the top of the folder.

 ![Picture 3 ](https://i.ibb.co/3F4YMzP/Screenshot-82.png)

-- then delete btcClip.py
+2. then delete btcClip.py

-- To delete from the registry, open up the Registry Editor for Windows and navigate to > HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Run
+3. To delete from the registry, open up the Registry Editor for Windows and navigate to > HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Run
-- Then right click it and delete
+4. Then right click it and delete